PsyTeachR/ads-v1/docs/06-joins.md

 </div>

+-   How many students have a grade for the exam but not the essay? <input class='webex-solveme nospaces' size='2' data-answer='["21"]'/>

 Finally, now make a dataset `no_exam` that contains students have have a grade for the essay but not the exam